A Game-Theoretic Utility Network for Cooperative Multi-Agent Decisions in Adversarial Environments: Introduction

 \section{Introduction}

-Natural systems have been the key inspirations in the design, study, and analysis of Multi-Agent Systems (MAS) and Swarm Robotics \cite{bonabeau1999natural,blum2008swarm,shamma2007cooperative,dorigo2014swarm}.
-Cooperation in MAS can maximize global system utility and guarantee sustainable development for each group member \cite{shen2004degree,ruadulescu2020multi}.
-Also, it is essential to perceive the environment and recognize the threats and adversaries in the environment cooperatively among all agents in the MAS team.
-An \textbf{Adversary} in the environment impairs the ability of the individual agents and the MAS as a whole to achieve their global and local tasks \cite{chung2011search,jun2003path,agmon2009uncertainties}.
+Natural systems have been the key inspirations in the design, study, and analysis of Multi-Agent Systems (MAS) \cite{wooldridge2009introduction}. \textit{Distributed Intelligence} refers to systems of entities working together to reason, plan, solve problems, think abstractly, comprehend ideas and language, and learn \cite{parker2007distributed}.
+Especially for cooperative MAS, the individual is aware of other group members, and actively shares and integrates its needs, goals, actions, plans, and strategies to achieve a common goal and benefit the entire group.
+It can maximize global system utility and guarantee sustainable development for each group member \cite{shen2004degree}.

-Recently, researchers have been able to combine the disciplines of Robotics and adversarial MAS into \textit{Adversarial Robotics} focusing on autonomous agents operating in adversarial environments \cite{agmon2011multi,yehoshua2015adversarial,sanghvi2017exploiting,chung2011search,mrs2019}.
-Following the examples from Information Systems \cite{jouini2014classification}, we can classify an adversary based on its needs and motivations into two general categories: \textbf{intentional} (such as an enemy or intelligent opponent agent, which actively impairs the MAS needs and capabilities ) and \textbf{unintentional} (like obstacles and weather, which might passively threaten MAS abilities) adversary.
-In this paper, we refer to them as \textit{deliberate} \textbf{Monsters} and \textit{accidental} \textbf{Obstacles}, respectively.
+Systems with a wide variety of agent heterogeneity and communication abilities can be studied, and collaborative and adversarial issues also can be combined in a real-time situation \cite{stone2000multiagent}.
+Considering working in adversarial environments, opponents can prevent MAS from achieving global and local tasks, even impair individual or system necessary capabilities or normal functions \cite{jun2003path}.
+Combining multi-agent cooperative decision-making and robotics disciplines, researchers developed the \textit{Adversarial Robotics} focusing on autonomous agents operating in adversarial environments. \cite{agmon2011multi,yehoshua2015adversarial}.
+From the robot's\footnote{Here, we use the terms agent and robot interchangeably.} needs \cite{9283249} and motivations perspective, we can classify an \textbf{Adversary} into two general categories: \textbf{Intentional} (such as enemy or intelligent opponent agent, which consciously and actively impairs the MAS needs and capabilities) and \textbf{Unintentional} (like obstacles and weather, which unaware and passively threaten MAS abilities) adversary.

-\textbf{Related Work} Most of past and current research focus on the unintentional adversaries in the environment, such as path planning avoiding static or dynamical obstacles, formation control avoiding collisions and so forth \cite{shapira2015path,agmon2011multi,yehoshua2015adversarial}.

-This is particularly applicable to urban search and rescue missions and robots deployed in disaster environments.
-The agents are more concerned about unintentional threats such as radiation, clutters, or natural forces such as wind, fire, rain, etc. \cite{rizk2018decision}.